alexbaroni/ALGOL/README.md

 For pretty printing credits goes to:
 https://louisdx.github.io/cxx-prettyprint/ i simply repackaged into my namespace.

-For *range classes credits goes to eric niebler for its posts about iterator
+For *range classes credits goes to Eric Niebler for its posts about range Please read it to understand pitfall of this approach

 Tests and some examples are in tests and examples folder.